-2.1.10 Exterior Building Signage
+2.1.9 Exterior Building Signage

-- Signs should be constructed with high quality, durable materials appropriate to the physical demands of an urban setting. - Buildings should be designed with locations to accommodate signage that is complementary to the building architecture, detailing, and materials. - Sign colors, materials, sizes, shapes and lighting should complement the other elements of the façade and landscape design. - No signage should be painted directly on a building façade. - Signs should not project above the roofline of a building, or floor line for a ground floor commercial establishment. - Signs should not be oriented toward the Tennessee River/Ft.
-Loudon Lake. - Commercial signage should be limited to one sign per street frontage. - Commercial signage should serve to identify a tenant rather than advertise it. - No advertising devices, slogans, symbols or marks other than the company logo or word mark should be used.

-- Commercial signage should be consistent with the surrounding signs in scale, format, materials, colors, illumination and legibility.
+- Signs should be constructed with high quality, durable materials appropriate to the physical demands of an urban setting. - Buildings should be designed with locations to accommodate signage that is complementary to the building architecture, detailing, and materials. - Sign colors, materials, sizes, shapes and lighting should complement the other elements of the façade and landscape design. - No signage should be painted directly on a building façade. - Signs should not project above the roofline of a building, or floor line for a ground floor establishment. - Signs should not be oriented toward the Tennessee River/ Ft.
+Loudon Lake. - One wall sign shall be permitted per building street frontage up to a maximum of two signs per building.
+The maximum size per sign shall be 100 square feet up to a total maximum of 150 square feet of wall signage per building. - Signs should serve to identify a tenant rather than advertise it. - No advertising devices, slogans, symbols or marks other than the company logo or word mark should be used. - Signs should be consistent with the surrounding signs in scale, format, materials, colors, illumination and legibility.
 Neon signs are prohibited. - Signs should be illuminated by a steady, stationary, shielded light source, directed solely at the sign or internal to it, without causing glare for motorists, pedestrians or neighboring premises. - Signage plans shall be reviewed prior to implementation for consistency with existing signage on the campus.

-2.1.11 Interior Building Systems
+2.1.10 Interior Building Systems

-Daylighting:

-- Provide a connection between indoor and the outdoor spaces through the introduction of daylight and views into regularly occupied areas of the building. - Demonstrate that a minimum daylight illumination level of 25 footcandles has been achieved in at least 75% of the regularly occupied spaces. - Design the building to maximize the interior daylighting by considering the use of floor plates with minimum widths, building orientation, increased building perimeter, exterior and interior shading devices, high performance glazing, and light shelves to project light deeper into the spaces. - Daylighting strategies should address color schemes, integrated lighting systems and direct beam penetration into spaces.

-Mechanical, Plumbing and Electrical Systems:

-- Select refrigerants and HVAC that minimize or eliminate the emission of compounds that contribute to ozone depletion. - Utilize fire suppression systems that do not contain HCFCs or Halons.
+- Daylighting: - Provide a connection between indoor and the outdoor spaces through the introduction of daylight and views into regularly occupied areas of the building. - Demonstrate that a minimum daylight illumination level of 25 footcandles has been achieved in at least 75% of the regularly occupied spaces. - Design the building to maximize the interior daylighting by considering the use of floor plates with minimum widths, building orientation, increased building perimeter, exterior and interior shading devices, high performance glazing, and light shelves to project light deeper into the spaces. - Daylighting strategies should address color schemes, integrated lighting systems and direct beam penetration into spaces. - Mechanical, Plumbing and Electrical Systems: - Select refrigerants and HVAC that minimize or eliminate the emission of compounds that contribute to ozone depletion. - Utilize fire suppression systems that do not contain HCFCs or Halons. - Raised flooring systems are encouraged.
+This system provides conditioned air at the level of the occupants while allowing flexibility in locations for outlets and vents. - Specify high-efficiency fixtures and dry fixtures such as waterless urinals. - Consider using rainwater or gray water systems for irrigation, flushing toilets and urinals and process water needs.

-- Raised flooring systems are encouraged.
-This system provides conditioned air at the level of the occupants while allowing flexibility in locations for outlets and vents. - Specify high-efficiency fixtures and dry fixtures such as waterless urinals. - Consider using rainwater or gray water systems for irrigation, flushing toilets and urinals and process water needs. - Maintain consistent lighting levels through the use of photo responsive controls. - Appliances should be Energy Star rated. - Verify that the buildings energy related systems are installed, calibrated and perform according to basis of design and construction documents through a commissioning process. - Evaluate the project site for on-site renewable energy opportunities, including solar photovoltaic, solar heating, wind generated electricity and geothermal.
+- Maintain consistent lighting levels through the use of photo-responsive controls. - Appliances should be Energy Star rated. - Verify that the buildings energy related systems are installed, calibrated and perform according to basis of design and construction documents through a commissioning process. - Evaluate the project site for on-site renewable energy opportunities, including solar photovoltaic, solar heating, wind generated electricity and geothermal.